MateuszJanda/pepe-drive/README.md

 ## pepe-drive

 Toy project.
-A simple Linux driver for in-memory char device.
+A simple Linux driver for in-memory char device, tested on Linux kernel 6.2.0-23.
 Allow read ANSI image from `/dev/pepe0`.
 Probably not secure, so use it on your own risk.

 <p align="center">
 <img src="./screenshot.png"/>